 Shanghai is a city buzzing with activity, so when it drizzles don’t let the wet dampen your trip.
 We’ve found six indoor activities to keep you occupied – in the rain or shine.

-The Nankeen Exhibition Hall (637 Changle Road) in the French Concession celebrates the beauty and tradition of this 3000-year-old dyeing technique.
+The Nankeen Exhibition Hall (637 Changle Road) in the French Concession is a small gallery and shop celebrating the beauty and tradition of this 3000-year-old dyeing technique.

 The little shop-cum-museum is reached by zag-zagging down laneways, and then past a courtyard where (on sunny days) billowing lengths of fabric are strung up to dry.